KaterynaD/LCom_DW/dbt/LCom_DW/README.md

 ### Known issues:

 - dbt for Redshift does not create comments from columns descriptions in views.
-Need a macros.
+Need a macro.
 - dbt v1.8.4 (the version used in Fivetran) creates FK only referring the exact table name , not using ref JINJA function.
+- dbt does not hide packages in documentation if there are only macros.
+There is a reported bug for a long time but they do not fix.
 ```
     - type: foreign_key
       expression: common.dim_account(account_id)